lululxvi/deepxde/docs/demos/ode_system.rst

     ic1 = dde.IC(geom, np.sin, boundary, component=0)
     ic2 = dde.IC(geom, np.cos, boundary, component=1)

 Now, we have specified the geometry, ODEs, and initial conditions.
-We then define the ``ODE`` problem as
+Since `PDE` is also an ODE solver, we then define the ``ODE`` problem as

 .. code-block:: python

     data = dde.data.PDE(geom, ode_system, [ic1, ic2], 35, 2, solution=func, num_test=100)

 The number 35 is the number of training residual points sampled inside the domain, and the number 2 is the number of training points sampled on the boundary.
-We use 100 residual points for testing the PDE residual.
+We use 100 points for testing the ODE residual.
 The argument  ``solution=func`` is the reference solution to compute the error of our solution, and we define it as follows:

 .. code-block:: python
     def func(x):